taurion-sam/taurion-sam/README.md

 # Sam Sur

-Founder and systems architect building AI platforms across private markets, wealth planning, and enterprise decision systems.
+Sam Sur is a founder and systems architect building AI platforms across private markets, wealth planning, and enterprise decision systems.
 This is my personal GitHub profile, where I share architecture diagrams, system designs, and public technical work related to Taurion, Palatino Wealth, and CodeData.

 ## Links